NicoleShen/infosys222/case/chinook.md

 - Write a single SQL statement to create a new playlist called 'Quick Music'; and write another single SQL statement to associate the new playlist with the 10 shortest duration tracks from the Track table

+## Sample output
+- yet to be unlocked!

 ## Q10: AAC (8%)
 - Write a single SQL statement to generate two rows of information: one row showing the number of tracks formatted in AAC media type, and the other row showing the number of tracks formatted in non-AAC media type.
 There should be two columns in the output: first column is named Media which has the value AAC or non-AAC; second column is named Tracks which shows the total number of tracks

+## Sample output
+- yet to be unlocked!

 ## Q11: Multi genre (8%)
 - Write a single SQL statement to project two columns for a list: the title of an album in the first column, and the names of genre that the album is associated with in the second column.
 Exclude albums that associate with only one genre, and rename the column headings appropriately

+## Sample output
+- yet to be unlocked!